xjtuecho/EBAZ4205/README.md

 BOOT Select Resistor: `R2577 and R2584`.
 The resistor is on `R2584` by default, which indicates boot from NAND.
 If you want to boot from TF card, **move** `R2584` to `R2577`.
 ![BOOT](image/07-BOOT.jpg)

-## power the board
+## Powering the board

-If the Schottky Diode `D24` was not mounted.
-You can only power the board by `DATA1` `DATA2` and `DATA3` port.
+If the Schottky Diode `D24` was not mounted, you can only power the board by `DATA1` `DATA2` and `DATA3` port.
 Voltage 5V~12V is OK, 400mA and above is necessary.
 The pin distance of these three ports is 2.0mm, which is not common as 2.54mm.

 After `D24` was mounted, we can power the board by J3 J4 J5.
 For convenience, J3 or J5 is recommended, which was originally for FAN power.

-## reset the root password of built-in linux
+## Reset the root password of built-in linux

 Use HyperTerminal or Putty to connect the TTL port, TXD RXD and GND is enough, VCC is not necessary.
 Power the Board, Hit `d` to enter the u-boot shell.